How Do Fruits Fight Against Lifestyle Illnesses in Children & Young?

-Some fruits/foods are considered “super food” for good reasons.
+Some fruits/foods are considered “superfood” for good reasons.
 Popeye, the cartoon character seems to be great with his spinach-derived strength.
-Broccoli, pumpkin, tomatoes, green tea, berries, nuts, lentils, sprouts, yogurt, barley and fish, all are packed with nutrients which are good for us and our children.
+Broccoli, pumpkin, tomatoes, green tea, berries, nuts, lentils, sprouts, yogurt, barley and fish, all are packed with nutrients that are good for us and our children.
 Lemon is rich in Vitamin C, is good for sunburns and stomach health.
-Shrimp increases bone density while coffee reduces risk of Alzheimer’s.
+Shrimp increases bone density while coffee reduces the risk of Alzheimer’s.

 The secret to a happy healthy life will essentially take us back to our roots; the things which we were forced to eat and drink when we were kids before we lost our way amidst sodas, fries, and pizzas.

 “Let medicine be thy food and food be thy medicine” ~ Hippocrates 400 BC

 Have we not all had that warm glass of milk when we had trouble sleeping at night?
 Or haven’t our mothers and grandmothers forced karela down our throats so many times, saying- they are good for us?
 Well, new research on food shows that they were right all along.
 [Read: Herbs that heal in vomiting, wheezing, Heatstroke, etc]

 Truth is; our lives have changed from the way we lived when we were children and now when we are raising our children.
 Junk food, lack of exercise, increase in time in front of the TV and video games, have all jeopardized the health of our children as well as our own.
 Now we are in the search for nutrients in our diet, which will heal what we have brought on to ourselves- lifestyle diseases like diabetes, obesity, high blood pressure, heart diseases, skin problems, Alzheimer’s and even cancer, to state some.

 Do you think how do fruits actually fight against lifestyle illnesses in children & young equally?
 Read more